 What you'll study

-As a one-year conversion course, the on-campus course is designed to give you the chance to have an intensive but rewarding journey through each semester as we cover the key approaches to psychology and explore practical research skills in your journey towards producing your own independent research project.
+This one-year conversion course is designed to give you the chance to have an intensive but rewarding journey through each semester as we cover the key approaches to psychology and explore practical research skills in your journey towards producing your own independent research project.
 Additionally, this course includes a CMI Professional Development module.
 Each of the participating postgraduate courses have an individually tailored version of the Chartered Management Institute (CMI) Professional Development module.
-Please see Accreditation and Professional Recognition section.
+Please see Accreditation and professional recognition section.

 Research Methods in Psychology 1 - 20 credits